Canada Announces Job Openings, Lists 9 Specific Occupations in High Demand

 Canada, Jobs, Travel, World Cup, Foreign, applicants, Ghana, Skilled Workers

-Canada, under the leadership of Mark Carney, announces it is seeking skilled workers in specific areas.
+Canada, under the leadership of Mark Carney, announces that it is seeking skilled workers in specific areas.
 Image credit: Morsa Images, Michael M. Santiago/Getty Images

 Source: Getty Images